Gugark pogrom: Background

 Location of Gugark District within the Armenian SSR.

 Gugark District, called Boyuk Garakilsa (Böyük Qarakilsə) by its Azerbaijani inhabitants, was one of the districts of the Armenian SSR, then part of the Soviet Union.
 There were ethnic Azerbaijanis living compactly in this area.
-Following the dissolution of Soviet Union, the district became part of the independent Republic of Armenia, replaced with the Lori Province.
+Following the dissolution of the Soviet Union, the district became part of the independent Armenia, replaced with the Lori Province.

-Following the Kirovabad pogrom, the Armenian refugees from Ganja poured into Gugark district via Georgia.
+Following the Kirovabad pogrom, Armenian refugees from Ganja poured into Gugark district via Georgia.
 The tensions between the ethnic Armenians and Azerbaijanis in Armenia were high, as both were afraid of an attack from the other side.

 Pogrom

-The ethnic confrontation between the Armenians and the Azerbaijanis started in March 1988.
-The Armenians attacked the Azerbaijani houses, while the local authorities recorded beatings and robberies of Azerbaijanis by the Armenians, including at their workplaces.
-Armenians beat Azerbaijani traders in the marketplace, and stole their produce.
+The ethnic confrontation between Armenians and Azerbaijanis started in March 1988.
+Armenians attacked Azerbaijani houses, while the local authorities recorded beatings and robberies of Azerbaijanis by Armenians, including at their workplaces.
+Armenians beat Azerbaijani traders in the marketplace and stole their produce.

 Violence and discrimination against the Azerbaijanis flared up throughout the Armenian SSR in November 1988.
 Azerbaijanis were fired from different organizations and factories in the region.
 The bulk of those killed in the violence were in the northern territories of the country, including the Gugark District.
 The local Armenians attacked and in some cases killed local Azerbaijanis.
-The Karabakh Committee, to reduce the possibility of provocations, guarded the city at night, but could not fully protection.
-The authorities tried to protect the local Azerbaijanis, putting soldiers and police officers on the roads leading to Azerbaijani-inhabited villages.
-When the local Azerbaijanis were eventually escorted out of the region by the authorities, it is reported that the Armenians attacked the convoys of fleeing Azerbaijanis.
+The Karabakh Committee, to reduce the possibility of provocations, guarded the city at night, but could not fully protect its inhabitants.
+The Armenian authorities tried to protect the local Azerbaijanis, putting soldiers and police officers on the roads leading to Azerbaijani-inhabited villages.
+When the local Azerbaijanis were eventually escorted out of the region by the authorities, it is reported that Armenians attacked the convoys of fleeing Azerbaijanis.

 The officially reported number of Azerbaijanis killed in Gugark village was eleven.
-According Armenian journalist Mane Papyan, seven Azerbaijanis were killed in Vanadzor, while the rest were persecuted and exiled.
+According to Armenian journalist Mane Papyan, seven Azerbaijanis were killed in Vanadzor, while the rest were persecuted and exiled.
 According to Azerbaijani historian and publicist Arif Yunus, 21 Azerbaijanis were killed in Gugark.
 Yunus' list was re-released by the embassy of Azerbaijan in the United Kingdom in 2008.
 A former chairman of a collective farm in the region, Stepan Ayvazyan stated that the culprits had burnt the bodies of the dead in Shahumyan to prevent their identification.